-- Looker will detect your Git provider and display a deploy key for your repo.
-(If Looker does not successfully detect your Git provider, it will ask you to choose from a dropdown.)
-Select the entire Deploy Key and copy it to your clipboard.
+- Looker will detect your Git provider and display an SSH deploy key for your repo.
+(If Looker does not successfully detect your Git provider, it will ask you to choose from a drop-down.
+Choose BitBucket.)
+Select the entire SSH deploy key and copy it to your clipboard.

-- Add a title for the deploy key.
+- Add a title for the SSH deploy key.
 The name is not important, but you might want to include